In ULIPs, the investment risk in the investment portfolio is borne by the policyholder (U)

 At maturity

-As stated above, the amount received at maturity of your ULIP is exempt from tax if conditions mentioned in Section 10(10D)* of the Income Tax Act, 1961 are fulfiled.
+As stated above, the amount received at maturity of your ULIP is exempt from tax if conditions mentioned in Section 11 (Read with Schedule II to VII)* of the Income Tax Act, 2025 are fulfiled.

 People like you also read ...

-* Tax benefits are subject to conditions under Sections 80C,10(10D), 115BAC and other provisions of the Income Tax Act,1961.
-Goods and Service Tax and Cesses, if any, will be charged extra as per prevailing rates.
+* Tax benefits under the policy are subject to conditions under 123 (Read with Schedule XV), 126, 11 (Read with Schedule II to VII), 202 and other provisions of the Income Tax Act, 2025.
+Good and Service tax and Cesses, if any will be charged extra as per prevailing rates.
 Tax laws are subject to amendments made thereto from time to time.
-Please consult your tax advisor for details, before acting on the above.
+Please consult your tax advisor for details, before acting on above.

 E/II/4996/2021-22